Top 10 Characters in the Butt-Monkey Trope

 1 Squidward Tentacles (SpongeBob SquarePants) Squidward Tentacles is a fictional character voiced by actor Rodger Bumpass in the American animated television series SpongeBob SquarePants.

-Squidward Tentacles is your average man.
-He's at work, grumpy, and has to deal with the two most annoying people in the world, but is happy when he gets leisure on his own hobbies and talents: art and jazz.
-He is the anti-hero of the series, and usually has that "butt-monkey example", with some cartoon logic and slapstick humor mixed up for laughs, not like the more realistic of Meg Griffin.
-Even though dealing with SpongeBob and Patrick, he does care about them, and even saves their life at times.
+He is the anti-hero of the series and usually exemplifies the "butt-monkey" trope, with some cartoon logic and slapstick humor mixed in for laughs, unlike the more realistic portrayal of Meg Griffin.
+Even though he deals with SpongeBob and Patrick, he does care about them and even saves their lives at times.

 2 Meg Griffin (Family Guy) Megan "Meg" Griffin is a character from the animated television series Family Guy, voiced initially by Lacey Chabert, thereafter by Mila Kunis.